MrWolfZ/simplux/recipes/basics/getting-started/README.md

 npm i @simplux/core redux -S
 ```

 **simplux** is built to work with [redux](https://redux.js.org/).
 If you are not yet using redux, **simplux** will take care of everything for you.
 However, if you are working on an existing application, you may already have a redux store.
-In that case, once you have finished this recipe, the recipe for [using **simplux** with an application that already uses redux](../using-simplux-with-application-already-using-redux#readme) will show you how to achieve that.
+In that case, once you have finished this recipe, the recipe for [using **simplux** in an application that already uses redux](../using-simplux-in-application-already-using-redux#readme) will show you how to achieve that.

 Now let's start using **simplux**.